fluid-project/fluidproject.org/README.md

 If you make changes to the website, repeat the steps to build the image and start a new container.

-## To deploy to a personal webserver
+## To deploy to a Personal Webserver

 1. Run: `npm run build`
 2. Copy the contents of `./dist/` directory to your server.